maxwellpettit/docs-test/src/main/markdown/Returns Management/Returns Management.md

 #### Return policy
  Commerce supports a configured return policy, which allows for a unique return policy. ( dont love this wording) E.G. store A requires a receipt and gives the consumer 30 days to return an item, but store B does not Require a receipt and offers 90 days for a return.
+- The return policy that jumpmind commerce supports is heavily configurable.
+It supports and offers many different configurations for a return policy. some of these include the following:
+ -  RETURN_POLICY_NAME - this configuration allows for the policy names to be selcted and added to a given policy
+ - SAME_TENDER_TYPE_ALLOWED	- this configuration allows the business to decide if a return will be refunded with the same type of tender the product ws purchased with.
+E.g. Cash purchase leads to a cash return and a card purchase leads to a card return/
+- RCPT_RTN_TRANS_COUNT_LIMIT - This configuration allows for a limit to be put on the number of receipted returns a customer can do within a configured time period.
+- REQUIRES_ADDITIONAL_INFO	- this configuration allows the business to require more personal information from the customer to perform the return.
+E.g. a customer must provide a Drivers license with a nonreceipted return
+Jumpmind commerce supports many more configuration to put the control in the business hand allowing a unique and fully adaptive system.
+More return policy information can be found HERE

 #### Return type
 |Return type|Description|